 With that caveat, there’s no shortage of free tools and resources you can use to help you on your journey.
 Some professional DevOps engineering sites even offer free or vastly reduced exams to help you grow and prove your worth.
 Let’s dig into how to become a DevOps engineer, starting with the tools and skills.

+Let’s take a look at the DevOps Roadmap.
 To become a DevOps engineer, at the bare minimum you’ll need basic Linux admin and networking skills, plus some scripting fundamentals, along with the following DevOps skills:

 1. Intermediate to advanced Linux skills